marriott-library/MaRMAT-Beta/README.md

 *Coming soon*

 ## 2. The Command-Line Tool
-The [MaRMAT](https://github.com/kayleealexander/RMA-Tool/blob/main/Code/RMA-Tool-2.5.py) can be run by any user from their command line.
+The [MaRMAT](https://github.com/kayleealexander/RMA-Tool/blob/main/Code/MaRMAT-2.5.py) can be run by any user from their command line.
 Where indicated in the script, provide the paths to each file, specify the columns you wish to analyze, designate your "Identifier" column, and input the categories of terms you want to match.
 Then, run the Python file from your command line.

 ### 2.1 Usage
 1. Install Python if not already installed (Python 3.x recommended).

-2. Clone or download the Reparative Metadata Assessment Tool repository.
+2. Clone or download the MaRMAT repository.

 3. Navigate to the tool's directory in the command-line interface.

-4. Update the paths to your lexicon and metadata files in the RMA-Tool-2.5.py script.
+4. Update the paths to your lexicon and metadata files in the MaRMAT-2.5.py script.

-6. Run the tool using the following command: ```python RMA-Tool-2.5.py```
+6. Run the tool using the following command: ```python MaRMAT-2.5.py```

 8. Follow the on-screen prompts to input the columns and categories:
    - Enter the names of the columns you want to analyze, separated by commas (e.g., "column1,column2").